Beyond Trade-offs: A Unified Framework for Privacy, Robustness, and Communication Efficiency in Federated Learning: Experiments

 \subsection{Differential Privacy}

-To implement differential privacy, we set the Gaussian noise scale as $\DPsigma=\frac{2\ClipNorm}{\MinibatchSize}\times \NoiseMultiplier$ with the clipping threshold $\ClipNorm=2$ for Fashion MNIST and $\ClipNorm=4$ for CIFAR-10, and $\NoiseMultiplier$ is the noise multiplier.
-Since the differential privacy guarantee $(\DPepsilon,\DPdelta)$ is sensitive to the choice of sampling strategy, e.g., Poisson sampling and sampling with(out) replacement, we report the noise multiplier $\NoiseMultiplier$ instead.
-We use Opacus~\cite{opacus} to compute the privacy budget $(\DPepsilon, \DPdelta)$ via Rényi Differential Privacy (RDP) accounting.
+To implement DP, we set the Gaussian noise scale as $\DPsigma=\frac{2\ClipNorm}{\MinibatchSize}\times \NoiseMultiplier$ with the clipping threshold $\ClipNorm=2$ for Fashion MNIST, $\ClipNorm=3$ for FEMNIST, and $\ClipNorm=4$ for CIFAR-10, and $\NoiseMultiplier$ is the noise multiplier.
+Since the DP guarantee $(\DPepsilon,\DPdelta)$ is sensitive to the choice of sampling strategy, e.g., Poisson sampling and sampling with(out) replacement, we report the noise multiplier $\NoiseMultiplier$ instead.
+We use Opacus~\cite{opacus} to compute the privacy budget $(\DPepsilon, \DPdelta)$ via RDP accounting.
 Note that Opacus assumes Poisson subsampling, whereas our simulation uses sampling without replacement (fixed-size minibatches).
 Since Poisson subsampling leads to a looser privacy bound under RDP analysis than fixed-size sampling~\cite{wang2019subsampled}, the $\DPepsilon$ reported by Opacus is a conservative upper bound on the actual privacy loss incurred in our setting.